Brainz Magazine Articles

 Mindfulness Meditation, also known as Vipassana or Insight Meditation, is based on a twenty-five-hundred-year-old tradition that is non-sectarian and non-religious.
 It is one of the most popular styles of meditation in the world.
 This path is of self-transformation through self-observation and focuses on the deep interconnection between the mind and the body.

 Cultivating mindfulness in our everyday experience of life is paramount in overcoming suffering and pain.
-Mindfulness is nurtured through the daily practice of meditation which may be performed via formal sitting, relaxed walking or lying down, eating or with any activity, be it personal or business.
+Mindfulness is nurtured through the daily practice of meditation which may be performed via formal sitting, relaxed walking or lying down, eating, or any activity, be it personal or business.

 Each of us is endowed with mindfulness and this quality can be cultivated through meditation.
 Mindfulness is not thinking, but an awareness of thinking and an awareness of how we experience our internal and external sensory worlds.